Exclusive — Sen. Hagerty: ‘Completely Incompetent’ Biden Will Screw Up ‘Infrastructure’ Just Like Afghanistan

 Hagerty held them up as Democrats and even Republicans tried to pressure him to just let it all sail through no problem.
 He refused to back down.

 “We’re supposed to accelerate the passage of this.
 I was not going to let that happen,” Hagerty said.
 “The fact that we kept it open and that we began the debate, the American public got to find out what was in this bill.
 Five of my Senate colleagues moved their vote and joined us to resist this.
 It is not the result I’d hoped in the Senate.
 But I think what we’ve done is cast a victory for the American public for transparency.
-What we’ve allowed the American public to see is the past that this is leading to which is the $3.5 trillion, Bernie Sanders-authored Green New Deal revisited totally socialist debt bomb that they’re about to unleash on America.
+What we’ve allowed the American public to see is the past that this is leading to, which is the $3.5 trillion, Bernie Sanders-authored Green New Deal-revisited totally socialist debt bomb that they’re about to unleash on America.
 That debate is begun.
-I think we’re going to put a lot more pressure now on the members of the House of Representatives, particularly those members that are in swing districts that are going to have I think a very tough time voting for this now.”
+I think we’re going to put a lot more pressure now on the members of the House of Representatives, particularly those members that are in swing districts that are going to have, I think, a very tough time voting for this now.”

-GOP proponents of the Senate-passed plan have, inaccurately, claimed that that bill is not connected to the broader $3.5 trillion plan that congressional Democrats intend to use a gimmick called “budget reconciliation” to pass with only partisan Democrat support.
+GOP proponents of the Senate-passed plan have, inaccurately, claimed that bill is not connected to the broader $3.5 trillion plan upon which congressional Democrats intend to use a gimmick called “budget reconciliation” to pass with only partisan Democrat support.
 That reconciliation gimmick allows Democrats in the Senate to circumvent the chamber’s filibuster rules and pass a bill with a simple majority.
 Since the Senate is split 50-50 between Republicans and Democrats, and Vice President Kamala Harris cuts ties, reconciliation is the only route Democrats can go to pass a bill this partisan and extreme since GOP senators are not going to vote for it.
 Zero Republican votes are expected in either chamber—the Senate or the House—for the $3.5 trillion plan.

 After the Senate’s Democrats and establishment Republicans finally worked around Hagerty—he forced the process to drag out for several days longer than they wanted—the Senate Democrats immediately jumped into work on adopting and then passing the budget resolution which will serve eventually as the vehicle for getting the bigger $3.5 trillion bill through Congress.
-The Senate passed that framework on purely partisan lines, while the U.S. House was on August recess which was originally scheduled to last until Sept.
-20 but is now likely to end early as Pelosi is calling lawmakers back to Congress next week to pass the budget framework so the Senate can then begin work on the $3.5 trillion bill.
+The Senate passed that framework on purely partisan lines, while the U.S. House was on August recess, which was originally scheduled to last until September 20 but is now likely to end early as Pelosi is calling lawmakers back to Congress next week to pass the budget framework so the Senate can then begin work on the $3.5 trillion bill.

+House Speaker Nancy Pelosi said she is looking to advance the bipartisan infrastructure bill and a broader $3.5 trillion budget framework simultaneously, an effort to keep House Democrats united as the chamber prepares to take up the plans. https://t.co/oBzaKNWxqN

 Interestingly, however, Pelosi is refusing as of now to even consider in the House the Senate-passed $1.2 trillion plan until the Senate takes up and passes the bigger $3.5 trillion plan.
 The Senate cannot take up the bigger bill until the House passes the budget framework so it can use the resolution as a vehicle to pass the bigger one, but there are some so-called House Democrat moderates—nine in total, led by Rep. Josh Gottheimer (D-NJ)—who say they will not vote for the budget resolution until Pelosi takes up the Senate-passed smaller plan in the House.
 It remains to be seen how this internal Democrat game of chicken between moderates and radicals plays out, but Hagerty said he is particularly concerned that Pelosi’s plan works and forces so-called moderate Democrat Senators like Sens.
 Joe Manchin (D-WV), Kyrsten Sinema (D-AZ), and others to back the broader extreme agenda.